-The other party may request a direction that they be served with a paper copy.

-- 2.3 The electronic copy of a document should be filed and served at the same time as the hard copy unless the Court has provided otherwise by Practice Note, or by direction in a particular case. - 2.4 As is standard practice, parties must collaborate on the collation of the casebook. - a) Parties may use a collaborative cloud site to exchange and store the electronic data set if this is the shared preference and they are satisfied with the security offered. - b) Alternatively, the parties may exchange documents through a USB flash drive. - c) Parties must agree on a time after which no further changes will be made to the casebook, to ensure both parties can hyperlink without disruption. - d) The completed file should be filed using a USB flash drive.
-The Court does not presently use cloud storage. - 2.5 Where supplementary documents or exhibits, if any, are to be added after the casebook has been filed, they must be placed in a designated sub folder titled "Supp".
-Refer to the attached schematic.
+- 2.1 The Courts encourage parties to file electronic versions of all documents. - 2.2 If electronic versions of documents are to be filed, parties must: - a) File one set of the electronic documents using a method that will be identified by the Registrar (such as on an encrypted USB flash drive); - b) Serve one set of the electronic documents on each other party through the use of a suitable portable media device, or in such other manner as may be agreed in advance between the parties.
+The other party may request a direction that they be served with a hard copy. - 2.3 The electronic copy of a document should be filed and served at the same time as the hard copy unless the Court has provided otherwise by practice note, or by direction in a particular case. - 2.4 As is standard practice, parties must collaborate on the collation of the casebook: - a) Parties may use a collaborative cloud site to exchange and store the electronic data set if this is the shared preference and they are satisfied with the security offered; - b) Alternatively, the parties may exchange documents through a USB flash drive: - c) Parties must agree on a time after which no further changes will be made to the common bundle or case on appeal, to ensure both parties can hyperlink without disruption; - d) The completed file should be filed using a USB flash drive. - Where supplementary documents or exhibits, if any, are to be added after the casebook has been filed, they must be placed in a designated sub folder titled "Supp" (which may contain appropriately labelled sub folders, for example, "Exhibits", "Hand ups").
+Refer to the attached Figures 1 and 2.